bivainis/keabook/README.md

 - Use Localstorage

 Misc.
-- todo: write a function for storing data to local storage

 - todo: tooltips in admin panel
 - todo: replace colors for bootstrap alerts
-- todo: add gravatars to admin panel user list

 - todo: refactor admin, navigator modules
 - todo: anonymous image picture if no gravatar found